 It began with singing lessons at the age of three and piano lessons at six, and by eleven he was starring in shows in Manchester.
 At fifteen he wrote his first song, and eventually, opportunity led him to London.

 He began collaborating and recording with several producers, including Sheldon Conrich (Lucinda Belle Orchestra) and IIan Bluestone (Anjunabeats, Above and Beyond).
 The result was his debut album, About You, in 2006.

-He spent four years travelling the world on cruise ships, honing his craft, developing his inimitable style, and... discovering his love for mismatched socks.
+He spent four years travelling the world on cruise ships, honing his craft, developing his inimitable style, and... discovering his love for odd socks.

 Performing in more than 35 cities to rave reviews, he was nominated for a Helen Hayes Award (Outstanding Lead Actor in a Non-Resident Musical).